opus1993/pubrepo/content/post/BuiltToExecute/index.md

 In reality, there is always an unstructured, unknown component to machine learning projects.
 Putting it into the planning phase prevents it from causing chaos in deployment timelines.
 This also puts control of green lighting each delivery phase in the hands of senior leadership.

 Once all three gates have been met, the project gets put on the machine learning product roadmap.
 The Principal Machine Learning scientist can provide the team with detailed guidance on how to complete the project.
 This framework makes the machine learning development lifecycle a managed process.
 The lifecycle phases and implementation follow a structured framework with customizations for each team and business.

+Given the significant relationship between change management and analytics goals, the role of executive champions and sponsors becomes extremely important.
+For larger initiatives, steering committees that bring multiple stakeholders with multiple perspectives into the same conversation also becomes very important.
+Analytics tools and models often clarify and expose critical tradeoffs that may negatively impact one business function to achieve a net positive result for the larger organization.
+Executive sponsorship and forum for these critical discussions help to validate goal alignment.
+There is no short cut to the roadmapping process.

 **3. Infrastructure**